apritzel/pine64/binaries/README.md

 - `sunxi-h5-spl32-ddr3.bin`: 32bit build of a mainline based U-Boot SPL.
 Can be used for FEL booting.
 This version is for boards with the Allwinner H5 SoC and DDR3 DRAM, like the OrangePi PC2 or the NanoPi Neo 2.
+- `sunxi-h6-spl32-lpddr3.bin`: 32bit build of a mainline based U-Boot SPL.
+Can be used for FEL booting.
+This version is for boards with the Allwinner H6 SoC and LPDDR3 DRAM, like the OrangePi One Plus or the Pine H64.

 To FEL boot a board, connect your host computer to the OTG port of a board.
 On the Pine64 you need a special USB-A <-> USB-A cable connected to the upper